Today I am presenting a complete disassembly guide for Dell Inspiron 1545.

 Separate the DC power jack from the motherboard.
 Now it’s ready to be replaced.

-If you have a failed DC jack in your laptop, it’s easier to replace the entire power jack board than re-solder just the DC jack.
+If you have a failed DC jack, it’s easier to replace the entire power jack board than re-solder just the DC jack.

-The cooling fan attached to the bottom case of the laptop.
+The cooling fan attached to the bottom case.

 You can access and remove the fan only when the motherboard removed.